Table of Contents

 Getting ready for your big data analyst interview?
-Check out our Data Analyst Interview Questions article to help yourself prepare!
+Check out our ultimate guide to data analyst interview questions!

 The data analyst position at Amazon requires specialization in knowledge and experience.
 Therefore, Amazon only hires highly qualified candidates with at least 3 years of industry experience working with data analysis, data modelling, advanced business analytics, and other related fields.

 - Bachelor's or Masters (PhD prefered) in Finance, Business, Economics, Engineering, math, statistics, computer science, Operation Research, or related fields.

 - Experience with scripting, querying, and data warehouse tools, such as Linux, R, SAS, and/or SQL

 - Extensive experience in programming languages like Python, R, or Java.

 - Experience with querying relational databases (SQL) and hands-on experience with processing, optimization, and analysis of large data set.

 - Proficiency with Microsoft Excel, Macros and Access.